chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 <img src="../Common/img/TransportTools.jpg" alt="CK" style="width:12%;margin:0px 0px 0px 25px">

-* **Listen**:  The Listen button lets you hear the music starting at the Current Time Line.
+* **Listen**:  The Listen button lets you hear the music starting at the Base Line.
 Press the Spacebar to stop listening and return to where listening started.
 While listening the display scrolls and you can hear the notes, but in this version sounding notes are not marked in yellow as they would be while actually playing.
 * **Rewind**:
     * Pressing Rewind once moves the display back to the first note you played the last time you started playing.
     * Pressing Rewind again moves the display to the start of the score.
     * Pressing it again returns again to the to the first note you played the last time you started playing.
     * Press the Return key as a keyboard shortcut for Rewind.
 * **Play**
-    * Pressing the Play button turns the Current Time Line orange but does not start the score scrolling.
+    * Pressing the Play button turns the Base Line orange but does not start the score scrolling.
-    * The next playable key you press will trigger the Target Note that is at at the Current Time Line.
+    * The next playable key you press will trigger the Target Note that is at at the Base Line.
     * The display will start scrolling.
     * Press the Spacebar when not playing is is a keyboard shortcut for Play.
 * **Stop**